What Employers Can Do about Substance Abuse in the Workplace

 • assistance for problems related to substance abuse,

-• provide confidentiality, this encourages employees to use the assistance programs,
+• provide confidentiality, which encourages employees to use the assistance programs,

 • peer support programs, and